 - Repeated Coursework-Sterling College's Financial Aid Office will allow grades earned as part of repeated coursework to factor into a student's cumulative G.P.A. (qualitative) SAP status, while reserving the right, on a case by case basis, to include only the highest grade earned for a repeated course as part of a student's Exclusion appeal.
 This approach is premised on the understanding that, generally, a course may not be double counted toward a student's degree completion requirements.
-However, all attempts by a student, even repeated attempts, will be counted by the Financial Aid Office as part of the student's pace/max time-frame (quantitative) SAP status. - Incomplete Coursework-Coursework that results in a status assessment of "incomplete" will have no impact upon a student's qualitative SAP component until grades have been attached to that coursework.
-However, all coursework with a unit value associated to it will be counted as part of a student's quantitative SAP component irrespective of whether a status of "incomplete" has been attached to the coursework at the conclusion of the term or not. - Withdrawal from Coursework-Withdrawals from coursework on or after the drop/add date for a given term are counted by the Financial Aid Office as part of the student's quantitative SAP evaluation.
-Conversely, if a student is withdrawn from a course prior to the term drop/add date, that course will not count toward the student's quantitative SAP evaluation. - Coursework with Non-punitive Grade Assignments-Coursework with non-punitive grade assignments such as audited courses or credit/no-credit grading schemes will be counted by the Financial Aid Office within the quantitative component of a student's SAP evaluation. - Remedial Coursework-Remedial coursework will be counted by the Financial Aid Office within the quantitative component of a student's SAP evaluation.
+However, all attempts by a student, even repeated attempts, will be counted by the Financial Aid Office as part of the student's pace/max time-frame (quantitative) SAP status. - Incomplete Coursework-Coursework that results in a status assessment of "incomplete" will have no impact upon a student's qualitative or quantitative SAP component until grades have been attached to that coursework.
+However, a hold will be placed on the students' financial aid preventing any subsequent disbursements until the incompletes are settled if a student is currently on SAP Warning, Probation Single Term, or Probation Academic Plan. - Withdrawal from Coursework-Withdrawals from coursework on or after the drop/add date for a given term are counted by the Financial Aid Office as part of the student's quantitative SAP evaluation.
+Conversely, if a student is withdrawn from a course prior to the term drop/add date, that course will not count toward the student's quantitative SAP evaluation.

+- Coursework with Non-punitive Grade Assignments-Coursework with non-punitive grade assignments such as audited courses or credit/no-credit grading schemes will be counted by the Financial Aid Office within the quantitative component of a student's SAP evaluation. - Remedial Coursework-Remedial coursework will be counted by the Financial Aid Office within the quantitative component of a student's SAP evaluation.